-Agender: a person who identifies as having no gender.
+A person who has no gender.

 To be cis means you identify with the gender you were assigned at birth.
 But, like most dyadic systems, gender is in fact more of a spectrum between and beyond the dominant categories.
 Some people, for different reasons, can’t be assigned a gender at birth (see “intersex”).

-Gender: Gender is a convoluted linking between your sex and also your understanding of yourself as male, female, both, or neither, and how you express this.
+Gender is a convoluted linking between your sex and also your understanding of yourself as male, female, both, or neither, and how you express this.
 Sex and gender are both social constructs, which means they exist only because of humans’ historical and cultural developments.
 Queer theorists like Judith Butler even reject dividing sex and gender because of the constructiveness and tight correlation of both of them.
 Gender is performative, which means we reproduce gender by “doing gender” every day.

-Gender binary: a construct that divides people into two genders: male or female.
+A construct that divides people into two genders: male or female.
 Using this binary model excludes areas of grey and is a rigid idea, one that is seen as absolute.
 You are either male or female, and this is clearly a destructive and divisive idea.
 This sucks, and the gender binary is the root of all evil regarding many forms of inequality.

-Non-binary: is a term used by people who do not fit within the gender binary.
+Is a term used by people who do not fit within the gender binary.
 It is also called NB or “enby”.

-Pronouns: the way people refer to themselves and prefer others refer to them.
+The way people refer to themselves and prefer others refer to them.
 Pronouns can include: they/them, she/her, he/him, ze/zer, zie/zim.
 Always use the pronouns someone asks you to and never assume a person’s pronouns.

-Sex: Sex and Gender are both social constructs, which means they exist only because of cultural developments throughout history.
+Sex and Gender are both social constructs, which means they exist only because of cultural developments throughout history.
 However, sex is most often used to describe biological and anatomical differences.
 This can be defined by using: hormones, chromosomes, enzymes, and internal and external sex organs.
 However, this is not as simple as “masculine” and “feminine”.
 Modern biology speaks of at least 6 different sexes, if only looking at chromosomes.
 Add enzymes, sex organs, and hormones to that – well, you can do the math.
 Sex is not the simple “masculine” and “feminine” thought by many.